ainsleydev/website/content/posts/optimise-seo/index.md

 https://docs.google.com/presentation/d/1v5J1GJO6irV_4yhU9GF6r847EREBST0sLRz4nnUOsQ0/edit#slide=id.gb566807306_0_60

 Go to one of your websites you have developed and turn JavaScript off, does the page still function as it should?
 Is all the content rendered?
-Do images a layouts appear correctly on the page?
+Do images and layouts appear correctly on the page?
 If the answer is no, it may be time to consider refactoring your code base to allow for a more SEO friendly website.
 As developers, it may be easier to use a particular framework or library or even add functionality via JavaScript, but consider the technical debt before you do.
-Here are some tricks and  tips in order to boost your page rankings from a technical view point.
+Here are some tricks and tips in order to boost your page rankings from a technical viewpoint.

 ## How does Google Crawl?

 When Google crawls a new website, it sends a normal HTTP GET request to the site and retrieves a bare-bones version of the page.
-Then proceeds to render and load JavaScript for that page.
+It then proceeds to render and load JavaScript for that page.
 It now has two versions, one that has been server side rendered and one with JavaScript enabled.
-It proceeds to make a comparison between these two versions and if they see a difference, they will continue to keep rendering on for the long term.
+It proceeds to make a comparison between these two versions and if it sees a difference, they will continue to keep rendering on for the long term.
 If they don't see any difference, rendering is usually switched off.

 Source: https://www.onely.com/blog/googles-two-waves-of-indexing/